 - Jan 2020 – Module 3 – Modeling, Simulation and Optimization

 - Sept 2020 – Module 4 – Engineering Management (5 hp) Contact: Prof Björn Fagerström, email@example.com.

 - Get Your Paper Published (P09, 7,5 hp): Very popular hands-on academic publication course guides participants through the journal publication process with their own contribution.
 Now back for the third time 2018-19 (FULL), and fourth time 2019 (still a few places left).
 Upon request, also with a program also for senior researchers planned at session 2 (February).
 Course within Produktion2030, collaboration with ScAIEM.
-Dates 2018-19: Nov 5-7 (Linköping), Feb 11-12 (Luleå), May 8-10 (Jönköping).
+Dates third time 2018-19: Nov 5-7 (Linköping), Feb 11-12 (Luleå), May 8-10 (Jönköping).
 Dates fourth time 2019: Feb 14-15 (Luleå), May 6-7 (Jönköping), Sept 4-6 (Linköping).
-For info please contact: Prof Anna Öhrwall Rönnbäck (email as above) or Prof Kristina Säfsten, JU: email@example.com.
+For info please contact: Prof Anna Öhrwall Rönnbäck (email as above) or Prof Kristina Säfsten, JU: firstname.lastname@example.org.

 All courses: Limited number of attendees (and minimum number 12, otherwise courses may be postponed).
-Please email with your “interest subscription” (not binding) to the contact persons above as soon as possible, but no later than August 15, so that details can be planned properly.
+Please email with your “interest subscription” (not binding) to the contact persons above as soon as possible, so that details can be planned properly.

 Please also visit the PADOK site and become a member of the PhD network for research in product development and production: http://www.padoknetwork.org